“The world changes. This is the biggest problem in markets.” – Bill Miller, former chairmen of Legg Mason Capital Management

 Source: Koyfin

-The above chart shows the percentage change in Gold (SGOL, orange), U.S. Dollar (UUP, blue), short-term U.S. Treasuries (SCHO, green), and intermediate U.S. Treasuries (SCHR, aqua blue) from April 2, 2024 to April 16th, 2024.
-It would seem investors sought refuge in Gold & the U.S. Dollar in anticipation of an Iranian attack.
-For context, the Dow Jones Industrial Ave. was down ~3.5% during the same time frame.
+The above chart shows the year-to-date percentage change in Gold (SGOL, blue), U.S. Dollar (UUP, purple), short-term U.S. Treasuries (SCHO, orange), and intermediate U.S. Treasuries (SCHR, yellow).
+Since June 2nd, all four asset classes are positive.
+It would seem investors still seek refuge in the U.S. Dollar, Treasuries, and Gold during geopolitical flare-ups.

 What can we learn from market returns and previous geopolitical events?